Mobile-Telematics/TelematicsApp-iOS/README.md

 `deviceToken` - is the main individual SDK user identifier for your app.
 This identifier is used as a key across all our services.

-`jwToken` - or JSON Web Token (JWT) is the main UserService API key, that allows you to get user individual statistics and user scorings by UserService APIs calls.
+`jwToken` - or JSON Web Token (JWT) is the main UserService API key, that allows you to get user individual Indicators statistics and user scorings by UserService APIs calls.

 `refreshToken` - is a secret key that allows you to refresh the jwToken when it expires.